Chic Compass Blog

 Article & Photography by Chanelle Hayes-Sessions

 Beyond Atlanta, I hadn’t explored much of Georgia.
-So on a recent trip, my husband and I decided to change that and head to Columbus for a couple of days.
+On a recent trip, I traveled to Columbus for a couple of days and brought my husband along.
 We flew into Hartsfield-Jackson Atlanta International Airport from Las Vegas and made the roughly 90-minute drive south.
-Once we left the city behind, I-85 to I-185 became a quiet stretch of road lined with miles of greenery.
+Once we left the city behind, I-85 to I-185 opened into long stretches of greenery.

 Arriving on a Saturday morning worked out perfectly, as we made it in time for Market Days on Broadway, a weekly farmers market-style event in Uptown Columbus that runs from spring to fall.
 Stretching across multiple blocks, vendors offered everything from Jamaican, Filipino and Korean food to handmade goods, jewelry and fresh flowers.
 Coming from Las Vegas and its fast-paced energy, Columbus felt different.
 There was an easy calm to it that made the entire area feel relaxed, almost like you had stepped outside a traditional downtown altogether.